- Seville’s attractive riverfront

 Optional on 7 nights itinerary

-The locally rated 4-star Sherry Park Hotel (4Q) is located near the centre of Jerez with many museums, bars and restaurants nearby.
+The 4-star Sherry Park Hotel (4Q) is located near the centre of Jerez with many museums, bars and restaurants nearby.

 There are 173 air-conditioned bedrooms, each with a terrace and the following: